o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/build-packaging-for-windows.md

 4. Copy the `VC_redist.x64.exe` file from `o3de/Tools/Redistributables/Visual Studio 2015-2019` to the package base folder.

-5. Create `install.bat` in the package base folder and add the following content to the file:
+5. Create a build install script called `install.bat` in the package base folder and add the following content to the file.
+For more information about the build install script, please check [Upload a custom server build to GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-build-cli-uploading.html)

     ```bash
     VC_redist.x64.exe /q